andrei-punko/java-crawlers/README.md

 # Collection of web crawlers
 [![Java CI with Maven](https://github.com/andrei-punko/java-crawlers/actions/workflows/maven.yml/badge.svg)](https://github.com/andrei-punko/java-crawlers/actions/workflows/maven.yml)

-Decided to keep all of them in one repo to make other repos free from making calls to external resources
+Decided to keep all crawlers in one repo to make other repos free from making calls to external resources

 ## Prerequisites

 - Maven 3
-- JDK 17
+- JDK 21

 ## How to build
 ```